 - Adults may apply if they wish to attend a vocational, trade, or academic school.

 - High school seniors may apply if they plan to attend a vocational, trade, or academic school in the semester after graduating high school.

 The school must be located within the State of Alaska.
 Funds may be used to cover tuition, books, and fees directly related to the student’s education.

 Funding can be used for training on a specific topic — such as a culinary class, welding program, or computer training — as well as professional development, like a travel career academy.
 Long-term formal educational endeavors in a one, two, or four-year college program are also eligible.
 Any training or academic institution recognized by the following will qualify:

 - Alaska Post-Secondary Education Commission Eligible Schools & Programs

 - Alaska Dept of Health & Social Services Approved Institutions (By Division)

 - Alaska Dept of Labor, Eligible Training Providers List (ETPL)

 When the application period is open, the application will be available online and linked below.
-Along with your application, you'll need to provide the additional materials listed here.
+Along with your application, you'll need to provide the following additional materials.
 There are detailed instructions in the application about how to submit these materials online.
 Any application received with missing or incomplete information will not be accepted, and AHFC will not consider any applications received after the deadline.

 Two Letters of Recommendation